joseloc300/FGNotebook/Street Fighter 6/Chun-Li.md

 - HP (not cancelable and weak to DI)
 - f.MP (special cancelable and safe on block but still -)
-- cr.MK (special cancelable and safe on block but still -)
+- cr.MK (special cancelable but weak to DI and safe on block but still -)
-- cr.HK (-7 on block but can be safe if spaced out correctly)
+- cr.HK (-7 on block, very punishable)
 - 6HK (On Punish Counter causes crumple state.
 Only use to beat sweeps since even on normal hit its -)

 ## Anti-airs